10 Sleep Tips For Breastfeeding Moms

 2. Gentle sleep herbs.
 Experiment with gentle herb sleep aids to find one that is not too strong.
 A little can often be enough.
-Herbal nervines are a wonderful, gentle choice to explore.
+Herbal nervines such as passionflower and skullcap are a wonderful, gentle choice.

 6. Relaxing music.
 Listen to a deep relaxation audio recording so that your body can at least go into relaxation mode even if you can’t sleep.

 7. Keep your room as dark as you can.
 When you’re sleep deprived, even a small amount of light in the bedroom can make it hard for you to rest deeply.
 Shut off all devices with electronic lights and cover windows with dark shades and blackout curtains.